-The program currently accepts 1-2 fellows per year.
+The program currently accepts one to two fellows per year.
 Upon successful completion of the program, the fellow has met the training requirements for Pediatric Rehabilitation Medicine certification by the American Board of Physical Medicine and Rehabilitation.

-The Section of Physical Medicine and Rehabilitation is the pediatric branch of The Ohio State University Department of PM&R. The section is composed of four subspecialty certified faculty members.
-This section sees over 90 new inpatients, 250 inpatient consults, 150 EMGs and 4200 outpatient visits per year.
+The Section of Physical Medicine and Rehabilitation is the pediatric branch of The Ohio State University Department of PM&R. The section is composed of six subspecialty certified faculty members.
+This section sees over 130 new inpatient visits per year.

 What You Need to Know

-The PM&R Service sees over 90 inpatient admissions per year including children admitted for rehabilitation, an intrathecal baclofen trial, and intrathecal baclofen pump management.
-The team consists of the attending physician, fellow, junior resident, physical, occupational, speech and massage therapists, a school teacher, an early interventional specialist, psychology, nursing, therapeutic recreation specialist, child life specialist, and rehab case manager.
-The average daily census is five patients.
+The PM&R Service sees over 130 inpatient admissions per year including children admitted for rehabilitation, intrathecal baclofen trials and intrathecal baclofen pump management.
+The team consists of the attending physician, fellow, junior resident, physical therapists, occupational therapists, speech therapists, massage therapists, a school teacher, an early interventional specialist, psychologists, neuropsychologists, nurses, therapeutic recreation specialists, child life specialists and a rehab case manager.
+The average daily census is 7.7 patients.
 The fellow has the opportunity to manage ventilator patients and to perform Botulinum toxin injections and lumbar punctures for intrathecal baclofen injection.

-The consult service receives over 240 consults a year within the main campus of Children's Hospital.
+The consult service receives over 700 consults a year within the main campus of Nationwide Children’s.
 An attending physician staffs all consults with the fellow and/or resident.

 Fellows are expected to develop a research project and submit an abstract suitable for publication or for presentation at a national meeting.

-Required conferences include weekly Grand Rounds at The Ohio State University, monthly journal clubs, monthly Morbidity and case conferences, fellows’ didactic series, and monthly rehab team meetings.
+Required conferences include Grand Rounds at The Ohio State University, monthly journal clubs, monthly case conferences, fellows’ didactic series and monthly rehab team meetings.
 Attendance at the core competency lecture series presented monthly by the GME office is also required.
-Optional conferences include Grand Rounds at Nationwide Children's Hospital, OSU PM&R resident didactic series, and OSU journal club.
+Optional conferences include Grand Rounds at Nationwide Children's Hospital, OSU PM&R resident didactic series and OSU journal club.
 The fellow will be expected to present Grand Rounds to the residents and faculty of the department of PM&R.

 Fellows are expected to take call averaging every fifth week during their fellowship.
 This consists of covering inpatient calls and parent calls.
 A resident is on first call for inpatient calls.
 Attending backup is always available.
 Fellows are provided with pagers.